FadedCosine/SJTU-CS337-Conversion-between-Polygonal-Mesh-Point-Cloud-and-Voxel-Grid/README.md

 We simply delete all the triangle faces information in the .obj file and then we can get a point cloud model.

 ## Point Cloud to Mesh
-We have tried two ways to convert in GreedyTrangulation/ and Marching Cube/
+We have tried two ways to convert in GreedyTrangulation/ and Marching Cube/ corresponding to the two algorithms: [Fast greedy triangulation algorithm](https://www.sciencedirect.com/science/article/pii/S0925772197891493) and [Marching Cube algorithm](https://pdfs.semanticscholar.org/a30f/bdcf8cf49552c0a358a61a4906a9cee781dc.pdf).

 ## Mesh to Voxel & Voxel to Mesh
-All the codes are in  Marching Cube/
+We expend extend the Marching Cube algorithms to tackle this job.
+All the codes are implemented in  Marching Cube/